 What are common causes for my heel pain?

-Most common reason for heel pain is overuse injury.
+Most common reason for heel pain or painful feet is overuse injury.
 When we do the same movement or activity again and again we usually get tired.
 However, we do not stop and push ourselves beyond our limits.
 This causes muscles and tissues (fascia) to break down resulting in pain.
 Injury and pain leads to dysfunction which results in decreased range of motion and strength.

 Other reasons for heel pain can be traumatic injuries.
 Often we twist and injure our ankles.
 Mostly these injuries are sprains or strains.
 Occasionally, these may be accompanied by swelling.
 Severity of pain or swelling will depend on the extent of tissue damage or injury.